What Gets in the Way? LET’S TALK ABOUT…

 Click here to join with video: https://www.zoomgov.com/j/1604297747 »

 Or dial in by phone for audio-only: 1-669-254-5252

 Meeting ID (needed for online and phone participation): 160 429 7747, Password: justice

 ASL interpreters and closed captioning will be provided.
 Session will be hosted in Zoom for Government, which is slightly different than Commercial Zoom.
-Updated instructions for access will be posted to the website shortly.
+Updated instructions for access are now posted.